Wil Myers Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The Phillies pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Phillies' 6.21 team ERA ranks 28th across all MLB pitching staffs.
+- The Phillies have the 27th-ranked team ERA across all MLB pitching staffs (5.64).

-- The Phillies rank 18th in baseball in home runs surrendered (10 total, 1.4 per game).
+- The Phillies rank 18th in baseball in home runs given up (11 total, 1.4 per game).

-- Falter (0-1) gets the starting nod for the Phillies, his second of the season.
+- Walker (0-1) gets the start for the Phillies, his second of the season.

-- The lefty last appeared on Sunday against the Texas Rangers, when he threw 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- In his most recent appearance on Monday, the right-hander tossed 4 1/3 innings against the New York Yankees, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.